vedpd/udacity_repo/README.md

 		    In case of vi ( type i to get into insert mode, press esc, then w to save it and q to quit)

-5. git add "filename" or git add * : to add files to git pipeline
+5. git add "filename" or git add * : to add files to git pipeline or staging area.

-6. git commit -m "comments" : this is to commit the files to the git repo.
+6. git commit -m "comments" : this is to commit the files to the git repo from staging area
 		            Note: files have been added to separate branch created internally.
 			    These files would need to get moved to main branch to appear on repo.

-7. git push : This command would finally move the file which was committed to main branch
+7. git push : This command would finally move the file which was committed to main branch as change.

 8. git status : This command helps to check if:-
 		a. existing differences with cloned repo on local vs available online.